MohitChattlani/Colormatch/README.md

 ## How to run ?

- Download the project and run the html file .
+ Download the project and run the index.html file .

  Issues
 ==========